 Residency options

 Estonia’s Digital Nomad Visa allows remote workers to live in the country while working for foreign companies or freelancing.
-Estonia is known for its e-residency program, making it attractive to digital entrepreneurs.
+Estonia is known for its e-residency program, which makes it attractive to digital entrepreneurs who can run businesses online.
 The visa requires the applicant to provide proof of a minimum monthly income of €3,500.
-Digital nomads can benefit from Estonia’s e-residency program, allowing them to run their business online.
 Taxes are based on income earned within Estonia, with a flat 20% income tax rate.

 Expat community

-Its capital, Tallinn, has a vibrant startup scene and a plethora of coworking spaces where it’s possible to meet other nomads.
-English is widely spoken, especially among younger generations and the professional community, making it easy for expats to adapt.
-The cost of living is reasonable, and the country offers a blend of medieval architecture and contemporary conveniences, providing a unique backdrop for digital nomads.
+Tallinn, the capital of Estonia, has a lively startup scene and plenty of coworking spaces where you can meet other digital nomads.
+English is widely spoken, especially by young people and professionals, making it easy for expats to settle in.
+The cost of living is affordable, and the city offers a mix of medieval buildings and modern amenities, creating a unique environment for remote workers.

 2. Thailand